-DMT´s latest development in core scanning technology is a modular multi-sensor device that combines analytical sensors and measures chemical and mineralogical drill core compositions in real-time.
-Additionally, smart machine learning techniques are used in order to classify the core samples into geological domains like e.g. lithologies or alteration zones.
-The perfect tool to support geologists and speed up decision-making!
+DMT´s latest development in core scanning technology is a modular multi-sensor device that combines analytical sensors to measure chemical and mineralogical drill core composition in real-time.
+Additionally, smart machine learning techniques are used to classify the core samples into geological domains like lithologies or alteration zones.
+The perfect tool to support geologists and speed up decision-making.

 3D Laser Line Profile Sensor |